CamTran: Bus Services

 CamTran is the urban division, and CamTran+ is the rural division.

 CamTran Urban Service

-CamTran operates 19 routes 20 in October 24, 2024 of its urban division.
+CamTran operates 19 routes 20 on October 24, 2024, of its urban division.
 Most routes begin and end at the Transit Center on East Main Street in Downtown Johnstown.
 The transit center was constructed in 1983 and features a snack shop where passes can be purchased as well as public restrooms and a parking garage.
 Sunday bus service began in 2000 and bicycle racks were added to the urban division buses in 2006.
 In 2008, the Transit Center was renovated, including improvements to the air-handling system as well as electronic messaging boards.
 In 2011, seven new Gillig buses were added to CamTran's fleet.

 CamTran+ Rural Service

 CamTran+ started in 1978.
 Originally called Cambria County Rural Transportation (CART), it serves the northern half of Cambria County.
 In 2000, CART introduced Reserve-A-Ride, a service that passengers call in and reserve the bus for wherever they need to go.
 Reserve-A-Ride will pick up riders at their door, unlike conventional fixed-route services.
 This service is subsidized 85% by the Pennsylvania Lottery for persons 65 years or older.
 In 2002, CART became CamTran+.
 A new transit center was built in 2003 in Ebensburg to better serve CamTran+, and in 2003, the Ebensburg-Altoona Commuter route was added and the other CamTran+ routes were revised.
 CamTran+ began participating in the PennDOT Persons With Disabilities project in 2008, where on-demand service is provided to riders with disabilities.
 The rider pays 15% of the Reserve-A-Ride fare.

 CamTran+ operates their rural blue and yellow smaller buses out their office in Ebensburg, PA and are located in the same building with the Cambria County Area Agency on Aging.
 Most transfers on CamTran+ routes are completed at the CamTran+ Transit Center.